Jacob-Friesen/obscurejs/README.md

 * [asyncAndLoops.js](http://obscurejavascript.tumblr.com/post/178828976277/async-functions-and-for-loops): How the `async` function can be used in loops.
 * [asyncHooks.js](http://obscurejavascript.tumblr.com/post/174762781120/nodejs-async-hooks): How to track all async operations in Node.js without altering the original code. **Node 8+ only**
 * [autoReloadTester.js](http://obscurejavascript.tumblr.com/post/178387949840/more-interactive-programming-in-javascript): The file used to demonstrate automatic script reloading without a framework for backend code. **Node.js Only**
+* [checkLocalStorageMemory.js](#): How to check the current webpage local storage usage programmatically.
 * [classInheritance.js](http://obscurejavascript.tumblr.com/post/169971320661/es6-class-inheritance): How the `class` syntax simplifies inheritance
 * [clearArraySameReference.js](http://obscurejavascript.tumblr.com/post/179286710719/clearing-an-array-without-changing-its-reference): How to clear an array and keep the same reference.
 * [computedPropertyNames.js](http://obscurejavascript.tumblr.com/post/174311258435/computed-property-names-in-javascript): Examples of how Object Literal Computer Property Names can be useful.